-Ontology and the Trinity
+Ontology And The Trinity

 Orthodox Christianity informs us that the Holy Trinity (God the Father, Jesus the Son and the Holy Ghost) are three personas consubstantial with the Godhead.
 By way of analogy, my bones, muscles and organs each have their distinct persona: ‘character’ but together are consubstantial with the biological entity identified as ‘Me’.